-Actions-Unlawful actions which discredit the Company involving illegal drugs, controlled substances or alcohol during non-working hours are grounds for disciplinary action, including termination.
+Actions-Unlawful actions which discredit the Company involving illegal drugs, controlled substances or alcohol during non-working hours are drugs, controlled substances or alcohol during non-working hours ar grounds for disciplinary action, including termination.

-Drug Testing-A medical screen for drugs may be included as a condition of employment in any physical examination provided by the Company, including preemployment, executive and work-related Substance abuse problem?
-Geospace wants to help you.
-Call your employee assistance consultant at 1-800-386-7055.
+Drug Testing-A medical screen for drugs may be included as a condition of employment in any physical examination provided by the Company, including preemployment, executive and work-related physical examinations.

-physical examinations.
 We may be notified by management that periodic or mandatory random testing for drug use will be conducted.
 Confirmed positive test results are grounds for disciplinary action, including termination, or for denial of employment.